-The forming of the Volunteers in the North, the import of arms, and the British Government’s acquiescence to it, suggested that a legitimation for a specific form of separation was available.
-Volunteers were, in response, organised in the South on a wide basis.
+The forming of the Volunteers in the North, the import of arms, and British Government acquiescence to it suggested that a legitimation for a specific form of separation was available.
+Volunteers were in response organised in the South on a wide basis.

 After the War of Independence and the succeeding Civil War, new class divisions will be created, old ones reinforced.
 Some will go home to make something of their meagre acres.
 Others will have no choice but to emigrate.
 Others again will seek some form of employment in the town or with large farmers.
 Others will sink into poverty.

-Some will go on to prosper in the following decades, secure in land, having acquired more, status and reputation, become pillars of society, guardians of respectability, not only for themselves, but as a necessary imposition on others seen as feeble in moral fibre terms, or suspect as to class, and thus deficient in relation to the values the qualifying orthodoxy demanded, sought to impose.
+Some will go on to prosper in the following decades, secure in land, having status acquired more and reputation, become pillars of society, guardians of respectability, not only for themselves, but as a necessary imposition on others seen as feeble in moral fibre terms, or suspect as to class, and thus deficient in relation to the values the qualifying orthodoxy demanded, sought to impose.

 A powerful element that remains as part of the context of the period is land.
 There is a huge proportion of land from estates yet to be divided.
 There are those who have identified parts of estates for which they have aspirations of ownership, an ownership not needed quite the same as before for survival, as a previous ancestor might have sought, through a plot for potatoes.